Drop-ins and appointments

 I didn’t always want to be a Careers Adviser.
 In fact, I’m embarrassed to say that I came out of a careers appointment at school and said to my friends that the adviser ‘obviously couldn’t decide what to do with her career, so became a Careers Adviser!’
 But having learnt quite a bit about different career theories, I am a firm believer in John Krumboltz’s theory of ‘planned happenstance’.
 This theory recognises the fact that opportunities, as well as setbacks, do arise throughout your life, all of which can impact your career path.
 I don’t think I would have even considered becoming a Careers Adviser until I worked in a shared office with the (then) Careers Service in my role as a Volunteering and Skills Development Co-ordinator.
 And I probably wouldn’t have got the job as the Volunteering Co-ordinator without the voluntary work I did alongside working for Enterprise Rent-A-Car.
 So although when I got involved with charity work I wasn’t working towards becoming a Careers Adviser, it put me in a better position to make the most of the opportunities that were available.

 When I’m at work, you’ll find me either in my office (G0-10) in the Gillingham Building or out and about around the campus.
 Outside of work, you’ll usually find me paddleboarding along the River Medway or rock climbing.
-In March 2018 I’ll be taking a career break for a year to go travelling (I’ll be blogging on www.travelpaddlecamp.com, excuse the plug), so if you want to get in touch with a Careers Adviser at Medway, it’s best to email email@example.com and either myself or my colleague Natalie Basden will be able to help.
+In March 2018 I’ll be taking a career break for a year to go travelling (I’ll be blogging on www.travelpaddlecamp.com, excuse the plug), so if you want to get in touch with a Careers Adviser at Medway, it’s best to email firstname.lastname@example.org and my colleagues Emma Read and Natalie Basden will be able to help.

 Natalie Basden, Careers Adviser (Medway)